Get a quote

 Does flood insurance cover hurricanes?

-Many homeowners secure their flood insurance under a separate policy managed by the federal government's National Flood Insurance Program, but private insurers may also offer coverage options.
-For example, we offer flood coverage as an endorsement to homeowners insurance policy to members in both Florida and Louisiana.
+Flood insurance can cover damage caused by storm surge and flooding caused by hurricanes.
+Many homeowners secure their flood insurance under a separate policy managed by the federal government's National Flood Insurance Program, but some private insurers also offer coverage options.

 The relationship between flood insurance and hurricanes